Pierre-VF/oss4energy/README.md

 The installation is straightforward if you are used to Python.

+You have 2 options:

+1. Simple installation:
     Create a virtual environment with Python 3.12 (the code is not tested for previous versions).
 Then install the package:
     > pip install .

+2. Development-oriented installation (with Poetry), which only works on Unix systems.
+Run the makefile command:
+    > make install

 It is highly recommended to operate with a Github token (which you can create [here](https://github.com/settings/tokens/new)) in order to avoid being blocked by Github's rate limit on the API.
 These are much lower for unauthenticated accounts.